 PLEASE NOTE: WE HAVE RESUMED

-SALES OF THE SMALL BUSINESS ADVISOR ON JANUARY 20, 2018.
+SALES OF THE SMALL BUSINESS ADVISOR IN 2018.
 WE TEMPORARILY SUSPENDED SALES AFTER

-OF THE FEDERAL TAX INFORMATION AND ANALYSIS OBSOLETE OVERNIGHT.
+MADE MOST OF THE FEDERAL TAX INFORMATION AND ANALYSIS IN THE PROGRAM OBSOLETE OVERNIGHT.

 WE HAVE NOW COMPLETED A MAJOR RE-WRITE OF THE SOFTWARE AND CONTENT TO REFLECT THE MANY,